-Want to learn robotics online?
-In this article, I’m going to share with you 9 websites that will help you learn robotics.
+Want to learn robotics?
+In this article, I’m going to share with you nine websites that will help you learn robotics online.
 I wanted to provide a list of online courses that can help you grow skills in mechanics, programming, and electronics for the robotics field.

 Because robotics is such a wide field, I want to help you find relevant courses for the field of robotics that you want to get into.